-A payment made under another Contract may include an amount that should have been paid under This Contract.
-If it does, BCI may pay that amount to the organization that made that payment.
-That amount will then be treated as though it were a benefit paid under This Contract.
-BCI will not have to pay that amount again.
+A payment made under another Contract may include an amount that should have been paid under this Contract.
+If it does, the Contract Administrator may pay that amount to the organization that made that payment.
+That amount will then be treated as though it were a benefit paid under this Contract.
+The Contract Administrator will not have to pay that amount again.
 The term "payment made" includes providing benefits in the form of services, in which case "payment made" means the reasonable cash value of the benefits provided in the form of services.